Opentrons/Protocols/protocols/Plate_Cells_Trough/README.md

 	* Cell Plating

 ## Description
-This protocol is plating cells on a maximum of 7 96-well plates.
+This protocol allows for up to 7 96-well plates to be processed at one time.
+This is the maximum number of plates allowed based on the OT Hood model.
 Must use a p50 multichannel.

 ### Time Estimate